brean/webrtc_bridge/README.md

 TODO: how to start

-### Example #3: Use the bridge to connect 2 ROS systems with each other and forward to a User for manual control
+### Example #3: Use the bridge to connect to a ROS 2 system with multiple cameras and forward to a User for manual control

-Send compressed image data over a slow connection (e.g. WiFi) from a ROS-using robot with a camera to another ROS system running some image processing and a UI on a Browser.
+Send compressed image data over a slow connection (e.g. WiFi) from a ROS-using robot with a camera to another ROS system running some image processing and a UI on a Browser, the robot uses local obstacle avoidance and also forwards the image streams for different users to control the robot.

 TODO: sequence diagram